taylorjg/Flinq/README.md

 <dd>Type: <code>System.Collections.Generic.IEnumerable&lt;A&gt;</code><br />The sequence of elements to display.</dd>
 </dl>
 ###### Return Value
 A string representation of this sequence.
-In the resulting string the string representations (w.r.t. the method <code>ToString</code>) of all elements of this sequence follow each other without any separator string.
+In the resulting string the string representations (w.r.t. the method ToString) of all elements of this sequence follow each other without any separator string.

 ---